MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

 ## Before you begin

-Start your MobileFirst Platform Foundation 8.0 server.
+Start your MobileFirst Foundation 8.0 server.
 Navigate to the root directory of your MobileFirst Server and execute the `run` script.

 From your Weather Services API, gather the host and password for your adapter.
 Place those values inside the `weatehrAPIUsername` and `weatherAPIPassword` variables in `JavaHttpResource.java` located `JavaHTTP/src/main/java/com/sample`

 ## Starting the App

-To get the App running on an android device navigate to the MFPReactApp project root and run the following commands:
+To get the App running on an android device navigate to the MFPReactApp root folder and run the following commands:

 `npm install`